AsiaKot/cipher-program/README.md

 ## General information
 <details>
-<summary>Click here to see project description</summary>
+<summary>Click here to see more details</summary>
-  It's a simple Python program to encrypt and decrypt text with ROT13 and ROT47 ciphers.
   ROT13 is a cipher that replaces a letter with the 13th letter after it in the alphabet, while ROT47 replaces any ASCII character in the range 33-126 with a character 47 positions further up to (but not more than 126 positions).
 </details>